Skilled Trades

 - Keep a cash reserve of at least one month's expenses

-- For large commercial projects, negotiate progress payments (30% upfront, 30% at midpoint, 40% on completion)
+- For big commercial projects, negotiate progress payments (30% upfront, 30% midpoint, 40% on completion)

-- Get agreements in writing (even a WhatsApp message confirming the quote and scope counts)
+- Get agreements in writing.
+Even a WhatsApp message confirming the quote and scope counts legally.

-If you grow beyond what you can handle alone, you'll need to hire helpers or qualified artisans.
-This is one of the hardest parts — many trade business owners struggle with staff reliability, quality control, and the admin of PAYE, UIF, and workmen's compensation.
+If you grow to the point where you need help, this gets hard.
+Many trade business owners struggle with staff reliability, quality control, and the admin nightmare of PAYE, UIF, and COIDA.

-Start by hiring one reliable assistant.
-Pay fairly.
-Train them.
-Many of SA's most successful trade businesses grew by developing loyal teams, not by trying to do everything solo.
+Start with one reliable assistant.
+Pay them fairly.
+Train them properly.
+Many of SA's most successful trade businesses grew by developing loyal teams, not by trying to be a one-man band forever.

-Assuming: Self-employed plumber, qualified, working from a bakkie, operating in a major metro area.
+Let's say you're a qualified plumber, working from your bakkie, operating in a major metro:

 | Item | Monthly |